keptn/lifecycle-toolkit/docs/content/en/docs/snippets/tasks/install.md

 ```
 <!---x-release-please-end-->

-The Lifecycle Toolkit and its dependency are now installed and ready to use.
+The Lifecycle Toolkit and its dependencies are now installed and ready to use.

 ## Install version 0.5.0 and earlier